nosas/blog/toonvision/classification/article.md

 ### Preventing overfitting

-Given that we have a small dataset, we can utilize a few techniques during training to prevent overfitting:
+Given that we have a small dataset, we can utilize a few of the following techniques during training to prevent overfitting:

 * **Data augmentation** - we can augment the images by randomly rotating, flipping, and cropping them.
 * **Data balancing** - we can balance the datasets by balancing the number of objects in each dataset.